 North Macedonia is located in the south-western part of the Balkan Peninsula.
 The country has a mountainous territory (79%) covered by deep basins and valleys (19%) and three large lakes (close to 2%).
 The mountains in the east are part of the old group of Rhodope Mountains, while in the west the mountains are part of the young Dinaric group boasting with the highest peak in North Macedonia - Golem Korab (2,764 m).
 The largest plain is the Pelagonian Plain, covering an area of 4,000 km².
 North Macedonia has three overlapping climatic zones that also determine the main bio-geographic and agro-ecological zones: Mediterranean, continental and mountainous.

 Agriculture accounts for 13% of GDP in North Macedonia.
 Agricultural practices are very diverse due to the specific mix of climate and relief, culture, and traditions.
 In the last decade, the way of utilization and soil coverage are constantly changing: forestsurface areas increase significantly, while pasturesurface areas constantly decrease.
 At the same time, the average size of farms remains stable at about 2.5 - 2.8 ha per farm.
 This is explained by the fact that this figure represents only private agricultural land on family farms.
 Large cooperatives and companies are considered separately.
 In addition, pastures are treated as means of public interest and are therefore managed by the Public Enterprise for Pasture Management, and as a result, pastures used by farmers are not taken into account in these estimates.

-Agricultural land of high nature value in FYR Macedonia
+Agricultural land of high nature value in North Macedonia

 Intensively cultivated cereals are found in lowland with fertile soil and cover about 39.7% of the total arable land.
 Some of them are important for about 33 species of birds from Annex 1 of the Birds Directive.